sentax-trader/docs/README.md

 ### example:
 - `buffer.update(10,1.681541)`
 ## Buffer.fit(`OHLC` ohlc)
-buffers are forced to be in the same size of the ohlc data. fit method helps you to keep your buffer fitted with given ohlc object.
+buffers are forced to be in the same size as the "ohlc" data.
+The "fit" method helps you to keep your buffer fitted with the given "ohlc" object.

 # Input
-Inputs are the variable that are accepts changes from outside of the sxcript.\
+Inputs are the variables that accept changes from outside of the sxcript.\
 `Buffer(any defaultValue, string title, string type,[meta])`

 ** [linkTo] available input types